The Day She Met Him

-“It didn’t look like it from where I was standing,” He smirked.
+“It didn’t look like it from where I was standing,” he sighed.
 “You know; you’re not a very good liar.
-You should be glad I stepped in pretending to be that person you were supposed to meet.
 You should really be thankful that I just happened to be passing by at the right moment.”

 “So this is where you went,” a voice interrupted.
 “Honestly if you’re going to run off somewhere you should at least warn me first.”

 Pennie watched as a man with spiky strawberry blonde hair walked towards her.
 Much to her surprise, she recognised the man as Blaze Tooronga, a member of the MLC guild she wished to join, Twilight Heart.
 From what Pennie had read, Blaze was one of the last Air Elemental Oviri in existence and was one of the most powerful members of the guild, even though he was only twenty-one years old.
 Once she saw him, she couldn’t help but think he looked a lot younger.